The Final Adieu...

 'I should get going now.
 If I get any more late, my friends are going to haul me off this terrace,' he joked.

-He walked to the door to leave.
-Out of the blue, he turned and said ,'I love you, sister'.
+He walked to the door to go.
+Suddenly, he turned and said ,'I love you, sister'.

 Then he hurriedly went away before I could say anything.
 Frowning, I thought, 'He's in a funny mood today.'